The Downtown Fiction: Music career

 Lead singer/guitarist/primary songwriter Cameron Leahy met former drummer Eric Jones at Westfield High School, where they became friends.
 They had a mutual interest in music, and formed The Downtown Fiction in the summer of 2008.
 They began to post demos on the band's MySpace page, where their fan base initialized.
 Needing a bassist, Cameron and Eric added David Pavluk to the band, who also is responsible for background vocals.
 "The Downtown Fiction" is inspired by the cult-classic film Pulp Fiction, a favorite of the band.
+They also added Wes Dimond, who is now a 5th grade teacher.

 The Downtown Fiction toured for a year, and were soon signed to Photo Finish Records, an independent record label based in New York.
 They toured on the Bamboozle Road Show 2010 and the Warped Tour 2010.
 The band was featured that year in the "100 Bands You Need To Know" issue of Alternative Press.
 A self-titled EP by the band was released in March 2009, featuring a few of their rising hit songs, including "Is Anybody Out There?" and "Living Proof."
 This was succeeded by an additional EP a year later in March 2010, titled Best I Never Had.

 Later a compilation was released, The Double E.P., incorporating all of their preceding EP's tracks, and a rough demo of "Keep On Moving."
 In late February 2011, the band began The Glamour Kills Tour which featured The Ready Set as the headliner, along with Allstar Weekend, We Are The In Crowd, and briefly Marianas Trench.

 In August 2010, the band premiered their first music video for the single "I Just Wanna Run," which has become RIAA Certification Gold, later appearing on their 2011 debut album Let's Be Animals.